MetLife Stadium: Design and planning

 MetLife Stadium includes a total of four locker rooms: one each for the Giants and Jets, as well as two for visiting teams.
 The home teams have locker rooms on opposite ends of the stadium with a visitors' locker room adjacent to it.
 On most game days the visitors use the locker room at the end opposite that of the home team while the unused visitors' locker room is used for spillover by the home team.
 For games in which neither the Giants or Jets are playing, each team uses one of the visitor's locker rooms.
 When the Giants and Jets play each other, each team uses its own locker room plus the adjacent visitor's room for spillover.

-In 2012, DLR Group partnered with NRG Energy to design and install a "Solar Ring" on the upper rim of MetLife Stadium.
-The Solar Ring consists of 1,350 building integrated photovoltaic (BIPV) solar panels assembled into 47 individual frames.
+In 2012, DLR Group partnered with NRG Energy to design and install a "solar ring" on the upper rim of MetLife Stadium.
+The solar ring consists of 1,350 building-integrated photovoltaic (BIPV) solar panels assembled into 47 individual frames.
 The BIPV panels are illuminated with LED lighting and programmed to display the signature blue and green colors of the Giants and the Jets along with other hues for events such as concerts, soccer matches, and college sports.
 The panels generate about 350 KW, nearly 25 times the amount of electricity that's actually needed to power the LED display system.
-The excess power generated can go into the general stadium use or back to the grid.
+The excess power generated can go into general stadium use or back to the grid.

 In January 2024, renovations began on the lower bowl of MetLife Stadium to enlarge the playing field to meet necessary FIFA requirements to host the eight games, including the final, of the 2026 FIFA World Cup.
 To limit disruption of regular stadium usage, the project is being done in two phases.
-Phase I was completed in May 2024 and Phase II will commence in January 2025 and be completed in May 2025.
+Phase I was completed in May 2024 and Phase II was completed in May 2025.

-To expand the field's dimensions for the tournament and maintain the current NFL seating capacity and layout, four corners of the existing precast concrete seating bowl will be demolished and replaced with a new modular steel composite seating system that includes related mechanical, electrical, audio visual and plumbing adjustments.
-Additionally, 1,740 permanent seats will be replaced with the new seating system.
+To expand the field's dimensions for the tournament and maintain the current NFL seating capacity and layout, four corners of the existing precast concrete seating bowl were demolished and replaced with a new modular steel composite seating system that includes related mechanical, electrical, audio visual and plumbing adjustments.
+An additional 1,740 permanent seats were also replaced with the new seating system.